 About The Advanced Wound Healing Clinic At Holton Community Hospital

-We provide care to people suffering from non-healing wounds in a way no other provider can–all in one location.
+Our award winning team provides care to people suffering from non-healing wounds in a way no other provider can–all in one location.
 The Advanced Wound Healing Clinic is a coordinated outpatient center that utilizes the latest techniques and procedures to provide the best chance of healing.

 A wound that is not healing properly may be complicated by underlying conditions such as diabetes, circulation problems, or previous radiation treatment.
 Sometimes, the simplest of wounds can turn into a significant problem because the body’s normal healing process is compromised.
 Other types of hard-to-heal wounds result from pressure, trauma or infection.
 Non-healing wounds can have serious health consequences and may adversely affect your quality of life.